Intergrative Wholistic Healing

 1. INTEGRATIVE WHOLISTIC HEALING RETREATS:

-Designed by The Institute, the IWH retreats are divided in three segments:
+Designed by The Institute, the IWH retreats are divided in

 a.
-The “backbone” of meditation and yoga – or parallels.
+The “backbone” of meditation and yoga –

 b.
 The afternoon sessions by acceptable complementary modalities.